fritzgnad/map-studiofritzgnad/README.md

 ![office map thumbnail](./office.png)

-🗺️ This is a starter kit to help you build your own map for [WorkAdventure](https://workadventu.re).
+🗺️ This repository contains the interactive map of **Studio Fritz Gnad**, built with [WorkAdventure](https://workadventu.re).

-📚 To understand how to use this starter kit, follow [our tutorial](https://docs.workadventu.re/map-building/tiled-editor/).
+📚 To modify or extend this map, follow the [WorkAdventure map tutorial](https://docs.workadventu.re/map-building/tiled-editor/).

-👨🏻‍🔧 If you have any questions, feel free to ask in the [WorkAdventure office](https://play.staging.workadventu.re/@/tcm/workadventure/wa-village).
+👨🏻‍🔧 For general WorkAdventure help, you can visit the [WorkAdventure office](https://play.staging.workadventu.re/@/tcm/workadventure/wa-village).

 ## 🚀 Upload your map